m-pluta/progblack-journal/journal.md

 - Producing clean, scalable and easily understandable code

 Next week I will focus on creating a basic implementation using TypeORM.

+# **Week 8** \~ 20/03 - 26/03

+This week I focused on using TypeORM to create an extremely basic implementation of the database working.
+I started off by reading some articles about how to get the implementation working and began creating entity models for each entity.

+The process of creating the entity models was quite repetitive as it was just copying the ERM into a TS representation so the whole process went quite smoothly.

+I also realised that the database needs to be initialised before it can be accessed and so I made an overall controller file to manage all the operations in the database.

+At this point in time I don't have any data in the database but I can add mock data at a later point in time when the methods for interacting with the database have been implemented.

+The goal for next week is start writing the remaining methods for interacting with the database.

+# **Week 9** \~ 27/03 - 02/04

+# **Week 10** \~ 03/04 - 09/04